kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   "Flatten" the information to fit in the data module's schema.

-A custom XSLT script can be supplied with the -r option, which is then used to resolve the CIR dependencies of the last CIR specified with -R.
+A custom XSLT script can be supplied with the -x option, which is then used to resolve the CIR dependencies of the last CIR specified with -R.
 For example: